 Once you have a breakthrough and the mind begins slowing down the churning out of thoughts – you begin to see phenomenal changes occur.

-I’ve looked for over a decade to find others that have gone into Jhana during and outside of meditation sessions.
+I’ve looked for over a decade to find others who have gone into Jhana during and outside of meditation sessions.
 I have found very few people that have had the tenacity to stick to the basic agenda I outline in the book.
 But still, there are some!

 I’d love for you to experience the silence that occurs when the mind stops and thoughts are no longer created.
 I can never explain it to you, but I can say that it is one of the most interesting states of consciousness I’ve ever experienced.